genesiscommunitysuccess/docs/docs/05_operations/02_commands/03_remap.md

 ## How it works

-For clarity, we will refer to the schema being used by the database layer as "schema" and the current file system schema will be referred to as "dictionaries".
+For clarity, we refer here to the schema being used by the database layer as "schema" and the current file system schema as "dictionaries".

-When you initially deploy your application to the platform, `remap` will generate the schema from the dictionaries and no changes will be required as there is no existing schema.
+When you initially deploy your application to the platform, `remap` generates the schema from the dictionaries.
+No changes will be required as there is no existing schema.
+T
-The next time you run `remap` this previously generated schema will be compared against the dictionaries to find any changes.
+he next time you run `remap` this previously generated schema will be compared against the dictionaries to find any changes.

 Once it has finished the comparison, it will print the change list (see above), and if the "--commit" option was provided, it will attempt to modify the current schema to match the deployed dictionaries.

-Once generated, `remap` will then re-generate code (i.e. database entities and repositories) based on the schema to ensure the deployed application works as expected.
-This step can be time and memory-consuming, and we have already implemented the option to deploy the generated code directly as part of the application package, instead of relying on remap for re-generating the code every time.
+Once generated, `remap` then re-generates code (i.e. database entities and repositories) based on the schema to ensure that the deployed application works as expected.
+This step can be time- and memory-consuming, and we have already implemented the option to deploy the generated code directly as part of the application package, instead of relying on remap for re-generating the code every time.

-The `remap` command will return `0` if everything is successful and any other number if something has gone wrong.
+The `remap` command will return `0` if everything is successful, and any other number if something has gone wrong.

-### Additional Operations
+### Additional operations

 If using Aerospike or FoundationDB, `remap` will save the internal field and table aliases to the Alias Store.

-The Aerospike DB layer needs UDFs (user defined functions) to work correctly, these are also generated by `remap`.
+The Aerospike DB layer needs UDFs (user-defined functions) to work correctly, because these are also generated by `remap`.

 ## Rollback

 If a successful `remap` needs to be rolled back for any reason, you can:

-- Run `remap` again in an environment containing the previous genesis schema files to apply the reverse changes.
+- run `remap` again in an environment containing the previous Genesis schema files to apply the reverse changes
-- Use the CSV files generated during the Remap process (located in **$GENESIS_HOME/runtime/Remap**) and reload the old data using the `SendIt` tool.
+- use the CSV files generated during the remap process (located in **$GENESIS_HOME/runtime/Remap**) and reload the old data using the `SendIt` tool
-- Manually dump the database contents to CSV using `DumpIt` before performing Remap and then recover them back using `SendIt`.
-This would have to be done as part of the CI/CD configuration.
+- manually dump the database contents to CSV using `DumpIt` before performing remap and then recover them back using `SendIt`; this would have to be done as part of the CI/CD configuration
-- Create a database backup using native database tools (i.e., native PostgreSQL backup, native FoundationDB backup, etc.) and then use native database restore tools to return to the previous state.
+- create a database backup using native database tools (i.e. native PostgreSQL backup, native FoundationDB backup, etc.) and then use native database restore tools to return to the previous state

-## Considerations and Limitations
+## Considerations and limitations

 ### Locks